-This is Ms. McDermott’s 15th year at Pinecrest School and 14th leading our school community!
+This is Ms. McDermott’s 18th year at Pinecrest School and 17th leading our school community!

-She taught kindergarten in Massachusetts, and after relocating to Northern Virginia in 2002, she worked for two years at the former Fairfax Brewster School in Bailey’s Crossroads, teaching second grade and then serving as Assistant Head of School.
+She taught kindergarten in Massachusetts, and after relocating to Northern Virginia in 2002, worked for two years at the former Fairfax Brewster School in Bailey’s Crossroads, teaching second grade and then serving as Assistant Head of School.
 Ms. McDermott came to Pinecrest for the 2004-05 school year as the third grade teacher.
 That third grade class (Pinecrest’s Class of 2007) was a dynamic group of children and parents; their warm embrace made her sure that she chose well with Pinecrest.